sundogbio/szi-tile-source/README.md

 Most modern services and servers support the first two requirements, getting the third right is your responsibility!
-Note that you *cannot* specify the `no-cors` mode in the `fetchOptions`, as compliant browsers will not send Range headers to the server when that is set, resulting in the whole SZI file being sent back to the browser.
+Note that you *cannot* specify the `no-cors` mode in the `fetchOptions`, as compliant browsers will not send Range headers to the server when that is set, breaking the fundamental mechanism that this library depends on!

 ## How it works

 The basic idea is simple.
 By setting the Range header on GET requests, we can fetch subsections of the SZI file, rather than hauling down the whole thing.
 When creating the `SziTileSource`, we use this technique to fetch the SZI's Central Directory, processing it to create a contents table that contains the start and end locations of all the files contained within the SZI.
-We then use this contents table together with the same ranged requests technique to a) fetch the body of the .dzi file and configure the parent `DziTileSource` and b) fetch the image tiles when requested by the OSD viewer post-configuration.
+We then use the contents table together with the same ranged requests technique to a) fetch the body of the .dzi file and configure the parent `DziTileSource` and b) fetch the image tiles when requested by the OSD viewer post-configuration.